Why technological consistency is important for B2B eCommerce companies

 Generation of signable documents

 This integration enables an automatic generation of signable documents that are then sent to the company’s representatives and customers for signing.

-In the end, the Scandiweb dev team was able to create a unique B2B ecosystem that
+In the end, the scandiweb dev team was able to create a custom B2B eCommerce platform that

 - is easy to upscale, allowing for a change of components without affecting the efficiency of the business